 Of course this also means they have a lot of great artifacts that should prooooobably be returned to the countries they originated in, but we’re not going to touch on that 😉

 Easily the most popular spot to visit museums in Berlin is Museum Island , a literal island in the middle of the Spree River which houses 5 museums.
-You could spend a day or more hopping between them.
-If you REALLY like museums, pick up the three-day museum pass .
-You are almost certain to save money, and the pass covers more than 30 museums around the city like the excellent Jewish Museum and the German Technology Museum.
+You could spend a day or more hopping between them, and use this convenient Berlin museum pass to do it.

 Because unlike just about any other museum, the Pergamon has life-sized reconstructions of historical places which you can walk through, such as a Roman Market and the Gates of Ishtar from Babylon.
 And by reconstructions, I mean they took the original pieces from wherever they were, and re-built them inside this giant museum in Berlin.
 I don’t know anywhere else in the world where something like this exists 😱